TariqTalat/Rag-app/README.md

 # Mini-RAG System

-A minimal implementation of a Retrieval-Augmented Generation (RAG) system for question answering, built with FastAPI.
+A minimal implementation of a Retrieval-Augmented Generation (RAG) system for question answering, built with FastAPI and MongoDB.
 This system provides file upload capabilities, project-based organization, and a foundation for building RAG applications.

 ## 🏗️ Project Architecture